SageHack/cloud-buster/README.md

 ![Screenshot](/screenshot.png?raw=true "Usage example")

-**Warning**: This project is not maintained.
-[I have left the hacking scene](https://hacklair.cyberguerrilla.org/thanks-for-all-the-fish/).
+## Warning

+[I have left the hacking scene](https://hacklair.cyberguerrilla.org/thanks-for-all-the-fish/) and thus, archived this project.
+It's still awesome and you can still use it and fork it.

 ## Requirements
  * [Python 3.5](https://www.python.org/downloads/release/python-350/)